 EDUCATION: One of Hutchins Family Foundation's grantmaking categories is education.
 Hutchins has steadily supported his alma mater, Harvard, which received a $30 million gift in 2012 to support academic initiatives in the Faculty of Arts and Sciences and also to launch the Hutchins Family Challenge Fund for House Renewal.
 This gift was expanded later, and helped establish the Hutchins Center for African and African American Research, where prominent scholar Henry Louis Gates, Jr., serves as director.
 The couple has also strongly supported Lawrenceville School and has underwritten the Hutchins Scholars Program to support science and math students.
-Support has also gone to the Veterans Posse Initiative at Vassar College, which "seeks to increase the attendance and graduation rates of veterans at the most selective colleges and universities."
+Support has also gone to the Posse Veterans Program at Vassar College, which "seeks to increase the attendance and graduation rates of veterans at the most selective colleges and universities."
 Debbie is a Vassar graduate.
-Other recent support has gone to outfits such as Port Chester Carver Center, which supports underprivileged youth, Sponsors for Educational Opportunity, UNC Chapel Hill, and New Visions for Public Schools.
+Other recent grantees include outfits such as Port Chester Carver Center, which supports underprivileged youth, Sponsors for Educational Opportunity, UNC Chapel Hill, and New Visions for Public Schools.

 On the STEM front, the The Hutchins Family Foundation joined several other foundations and businesses to commit $20 million of private funding for Computer Science for All (CS4All), an "initiative to provide high-quality computer science learning opportunities to every student in the New York City public school system."

 PUBLIC POLICY: The Hutchins Family Foundation also makes grants within the realm of public policy.
-The foundation states that its approach to public policy has been to "promote the creation, dissemination and debate of smart, rigorous and independent research, with a particular focus on economic policies that foster prosperity, opportunity and fairness."
-The foundation supports the Brookings Institution.
-The Hutchins Center on Fiscal & Monetary Policy was established at Brookings and provides "independent, non-partisan analysis of fiscal and monetary policy issues in order to improve the quality and effectiveness of those policies, as well as to further public understanding of them."
-Sums have also gone to Center for American Progress, which seeks to "build on the achievements of pioneering progressives by addressing 21st century challenges such as energy, national security, economic growth and opportunity, immigration, education and health care."
+The foundation supports the Brookings Institution, where it helped establish the Hutchins Center on Fiscal & Monetary Policy.
+Funding has also gone to Center for American Progress, which seeks to "build on the achievements of pioneering progressives by addressing 21st century challenges such as energy, national security, economic growth and opportunity, immigration, education and health care."
 Sums have also gone to the Committee for Economic Development and International Crisis Group, "an independent, nonprofit, non-governmental organisation committed to preventing and resolving deadly conflict."

 A component of this philanthropy also involves racial equity and one recent grantee is the Lawyers Committee for Civil Rights Under Law, whose goal is "to secure equal justice for all through the rule of law, targeting in particular the inequalities confronting African Americans and other racial and ethnic minorities."